sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 * _"Is my design solving an issue that is here NOW, or am I solving an issue that might never happen?"_
 * _"If this expected issue occurs in the future, can it be easily fixed at that time?"_

+## Rationale

+* The level of refinement of a codebase should make sense for the problem at hand

 ## Considerations

 * **Short-Term Focus:** The pattern’s emphasis on the present might neglect potential future needs, leading to frequent refactoring.
 * **Cleverness and Ego:** Developers might still over-complicate to showcase their skills, defeating the pattern’s purpose.
 * **Technical Debt:** The pattern might lead to accumulating technical debt, as developers might not consider future requirements.
 Consistent under-designing is likely to take place, making the codebase fragile when new requirements emerge.
+* **Team Dynamics:** Developers may feel demotivated if their ideas for better designs are consistently postponed.

 ### Mitigation Strategies

 * **Regular Reviews:** Implement regular code reviews to ensure adherence to simplicity principles while considering future requirements.
 * **Refactoring:** Encourage refactoring to address technical debt and ensure the codebase remains maintainable.
 * **Flexible Design Principles:** Encourage the use of design patterns that balance simplicity with flexibility, allowing for future enhancements without major overhauls.
+* **Developer Education:** Train developers on the importance of simplicity and the risks of over-engineering.
+Highlight successful case studies where avoiding gold plating led to project success.
+* **Future-Proofing Guidelines:** Develop guidelines that help developers make informed decisions about when to anticipate future needs and when to focus strictly on current requirements.

 By focusing on these strategies, the potential drawbacks of the pattern can be mitigated, ensuring that the code remains both simple and robust enough to handle evolving requirements.